tjense25/METAFORA/README.md

 For **ONT**, expected input is a methylated bam file.
 As part of pre-processing, Metafora will run modBam2Bed on the methylated file to generate a bed file of methylation proportions. **ONT** is specified for nanopore genomes where methylation has been called with guppy or dorado and methylation is stored in the Bam file as MM/ML tags.
 For nanopolish called ONT methylation you must manually format to be consistent with the **Metafora** input type.

-If using other tools or technologies to call methylation, it is possible to manually format methylation calls to be consistent with Metafora expected formatting and input them with the input type **Metafora**.
+If using other tools or technologies to call methylation, it is possible to manually format methylation calls to be consistent with Metafora's expected formatting and input them with the input type **Metafora**.
 Metafora formatting requires a 5-column, tsv-separated bed file that is sorted by position, bgzipped, and tabix indexed.
 5 columns should be `chromosome`, `start`, `end`, `depth`, and `beta` as seen in the example below.
-Using this formatting it would technically be possible to call outliers from whole-genome bisulfite sequencing, though this has not been tested.
+Using this formatting it would hypothetically be possible to call outliers from whole-genome bisulfite sequencing cohorts, though this has not been tested.

 ```
 chromosome      start   end     depth   beta